dominik-zisch/dfpi/general/Photogrammetry_Guidelines.md

 Photogrammetry Guidelines
 ===
+_by Georgios Adamopoulos

 About
 ---
 Good quality photogrammetry or LIDAR scanning typically results in multi-GB meshes.

 Only a lunatic would dare to put such a large mesh in a game, let alone an Oculus Quest game.

 Thankfully there are workflows that allow us to _dramatically_ reduce the poly-count of a mesh, without a **perceptible** loss in visual quality.

 These workflows can be implemented in various software, and you can find variations of them in online tutorials.

-We will attempt to present them in a general way, providin as many alternatives as possible.
+We will attempt to present them in a general way, providing as many alternatives as possible.

 [Step 0: Read the Guide](https://unity3d.com/files/solutions/photogrammetry/Unity-Photogrammetry-Workflow_2017-07_v2.pdf)
 ---